Skip to main content

 As your application/product becomes more complex, maintaining and stabilizing it during high latency periods becomes harder.
 Feature toggles are effective in helping you maintain and recover your application after a failure.
 By serving as kill switches, toggles offer you a central way to remotely control elements in your application and respond to latency issues.

-How feature toggles work in Kameleoon
+Why feature toggles are more powerful in Kameleoon

 Topics covered by this article